FINTLabs/fint-graphql/README.md

 ## Getting started

 The application works out of the box.
+Run `generate.sh` to import model and schema.
 Launch `Application` from within your IDE and go to http://localhost:8080/graphiql

 ## Queries